Conscription in the United States: Conscription controversies and proposals since 2003

 On June 14, 2016, the Senate voted to require women to register for the draft, though language requiring this was dropped from later versions of the bill.

 In 2020, the bipartisan National Commission on Military, National, and Public Service issued a final report recommending that the military improve enlistment rates through improved outreach and recruiting rather than a renewed draft.
 However, it also recommended that the U.S. Department of Defense perform regular national mobilization drills to rehearse a recommencement of the draft.

 In 2020 and 2021, bills were introduced in Congress either to repeal the Military Selective Service Act or, alternatively, to replace all references to "male" in that act with non-gendered language.
 Either of these proposals, if enacted, would remove any gender and sex conditionality related to the draft.
 Neither proposal was enacted.

 In 2024, an amendment to the National Defense Authorization Act for Fiscal Year 2025 was proposed that males "between the ages of eighteen and twenty-six, shall be automatically registered" with Selective Service.
-If enacted, the amendment would enable automatic draft registration using data from other federal databases.
+If enacted, the amendment would enable an attempt to identify, locate, and register potential draftees "automatically" using data from other federal databases.
 Other proposed amendments to the 2025 NDAA included exempting any potential conscripted females from combat assignments during a future draft, removing the registration requirement for federal employees, and requiring Senate confirmation of the Selective Service System Director.
 None of these proposed amendments were included in the final 2025 NDAA version, aside from an amendment allowing for federal employment of veterans that did not register with Selective Service that provide proof of military service and an amendment "to update the types of information that the Department of Defense may obtain from the Selective Service System" to include "full names, email addresses, dates of birth, phone numbers, and mailing addresses furnished."

+The proposal for "automatic" registration was reintroduced in 2025, and enacted into law in December 2025 as part of the NDAA for Fiscal Year 2026 (Public Law 119-60, Section 535).

+In March 2026, White House Press Secretary Karoline Leavitt indicated that the Trump administration will not rule out a military draft for the 2026 Iran war.
+While doing so, she clarified that a draft is not "part of the current plan," but that the president is open to all ideas.